 Yes - we are happy for you to arrange a mutually convenient appointment for measurements to be taken.
-Please arrange this directly with the company select appointments between 9am and 4.30pm, Monday to Friday.
+Please arrange this directly with the company and select appointments between 9am and 4.00pm, Monday to Friday.
 Please check with us before making the appointment and afterwards to confirm, so that we can allow access to the property.
 Alternatively, ask the company to contact us directly.

 We only allow carpets and blinds to be fitted once contracts have been exchanged.

 ‘Exchange’ occurs when our solicitor and your solicitor or legal conveyancer exchange legal contracts and when the sale of the property to you becomes legally binding.

 ‘Completion’ is when monies are transferred from your solicitor to our solicitor to purchase your share of the property.
 Once monies are received, the sale paperwork is completed by the solicitors and you become legally responsible for the property.

 Once we have received confirmation from our solicitors that completion has taken place, we will telephone you to collect your keys from our office.

 If you have to claim on your buildings insurance, please telephone the insurance company directly and provide them with the policy number and details of your claim.
 The policy number can be found on the policy summary of cover which was sent to you following the purchase of your home and annually thereafter.